libbymiller/libbybot_eleven/pi/README.md

  * a USB mouse
  * maybe a USB keyboard
  * temporary use of an HDMI-compatible monitor or TV
+ * a gluegun
+ * little rubber feet
+ * a thin small cable tie
+ * a 2cm x 1cm x 3mm (or 5mm) piee of plastic or something equally tough

 The only really expensive thing is the speaker / mic.
 If you're going to use it seriously, this is the most important bit.
 I've tried a Jabra for